laravel/docs/authorization.md

 <a name="policy-methods"></a>
 ### Policy Methods

-Once the policy has been registered, you may add methods for each action it authorizes.
-For example, let's define an `update` method on our `PostPolicy` which determines if a given `User` can update a given `Post` instance.
+Once the policy class has been registered, you may add methods for each action it authorizes.
+For example, let's define an `update` method on our `PostPolicy` which determines if a given `App\Models\User` can update a given `App\Models\Post` instance.

 The `update` method will receive a `User` and a `Post` instance as its arguments, and should return `true` or `false` indicating whether the user is authorized to update the given `Post`.
-So, for this example, let's verify that the user's `id` matches the `user_id` on the post:
+So, in this example, we will verify that the user's `id` matches the `user_id` on the post:

     <?php